-65. In determining quota allocation schemes in the future, the Panel proposes that ICCAT could envisage establishing a reserve within new allocation schemes (for instance, a certain percentage of the TAC), to respond to requests from either new CPCs or Developing CPCs, which wish to develop their own fisheries in a responsible COM X S/M Refer to Panels for consideration and appropriate action.
+65. In determining quota allocation schemes in the future, the Panel proposes that ICCAT could envisage establishing a reserve within new allocation schemes (for instance, a certain percentage of the TAC), to respond to requests from either new CPCs or Developing CPCs, which wish to develop their own fisheries in a responsible manner. СОМ Х S/M Refer to Panels for consideration and appropriate action.
 Commission to coordinate action among the Panels.
 Integrated MCS Measures 71.
 Evaluates the need and appropriateness of further expanding coverage by national and non-national on-board observers for fishing and fishing activities.
-PWG X M Refer to PWG for consideration and also the Panels as observer program requirements can be and some have been agreed as part of management measures for specific fisheries.
+PWG х М Refer to PWG for consideration and also the Panels as observer program requirements can be and some have been agreed as part of management measures for specific fisheries.
 SCRS evaluation of current observer program requirements is pending due to lack of reporting.
-Expansion of observer coverage by ICCAT remains under consideration.
-CPCs concerned are also requested to report on their observer coverage by way of their annual report.
+Expansion of observerobservercoverage byICCAT remains underconsideration.CPCs concerned are alsoare alsorequested to report on their observerobservercoverage by way of their annual report.
 Request the Compliance Committee to confirm whether CPCs are complying with the requirements contained in Rec.
 16-14.

 72. Considers expanding VMS coverage, adopting uniform standards, specifications and procedures, and gradually transforming its VMS system into a fully centralized VMS.
-PWG X S Refer to PWG for consideration as Rec.
+PWG х S Refer to PWG for consideration as Rec.
 14-07 must be reviewed per para 6 in 2017.
 Also refer to the Panels as VMS requirements can be and some have been agreed as part of management measures for specific fisheries.
 Discussed at the April 2018 IMM Meeting: Agenda item 5a: A proposal was introduced and discussions are ongoing.
 Reporting Requirements 85.
 The Panel recommends that ICCAT, though its Panels 1 to 4, should undertake an overall review of the current reporting requirements, on a stock by stock basis, both in relation to Task I and Task II data contained in the myriad of recommendations, in order to establish whether the reporting obligations in question could be reduced or simplified.
-PWG X М Refer to PWG to undertake this review and present its findings and suggestions to the Panels for their approval.
+PWG Х М Refer to PWG to undertake this review and present its findings and suggestions to the Panels for their approval.
 Such a review will involve many recommendations including proposals developed by virtually all the Panels.
 PWG is well placed to take a comprehensive look at all these measures.
 SCRS and the Secretariat could also provide support for this work where appropriate.
-Requests that, after receiving input from the Online Reporting Working Group by 30 June, the Secretariat circulate to Subsidiary Bodies a list of reporting requirements and how they are used.
-The Panel can consider which of these reporting requirements is redundant or unnecessary.
+Requests that.after receivinginput from theOnline ReportingWorking Groupby 30 June. theSecretariatcirculate toSubsidiaryBodies a list ofreportingrequirementsand how theyare used.
+ThePanel canconsider whichof thesereportingrequirements isrequirements is

 Reporting Requirements 87.
 The Panel recommends that ICCAT consider introducing a provision in new recommendations, whereby the introduction of new reporting requirements would only become effective after a 9 to 12 month period has elapsed.
 This would assist Developing States to adapt to new requirements.
 This is particularly relevant where the volume and/or nature of the reporting have changed significantly.
-The difficulties Developing States encounter in introducing new administrative/reporting requirements at short СОМ X S Refer to all ICCAT bodies that can recommend binding reporting requirements for consideration when developing such recommendations.
-Commission to coordinate action among the bodies. and/or nature of the reporting have changed significantly.
-The difficulties Developing States encounter in introducing new COM X S when developing such recommendations.
-Commission to coordinate action
+The difficulties Developing States encounter in introducing new administrative/reporting requirements at short notice, is well documented in the compliance context.
+The option for Developed CPCs to apply immediately the new reporting requirements may of course be maintained, if those CPCs consider it opportune. СОМ Х S Refer to all ICCAT bodies that can recommend binding reporting requirements for consideration when developing such recommendations.
+Commission to coordinate action among the bodies. --------------------------- -- ----- --- --- -- -- -- --